ketilmo/balena-ogn/README.md

  - Characters and numbers only (A-Z, a-z and 0-9)

 ### Naming convention for airports
-If, and only if, your receiver is located at an airport or airfield, give it a 4 character ICAO code identifier.
+If, and only if, your receiver is located at an airport or airfield, give it a 4-character ICAO code identifier.
 It is important to keep the identifier in **upper-case notation**, e.g.:

  - **LFLE**  (Challes-les-Eaux)
  - **LFLG**  (Grenoble, Versoud)
  - **LFLP**  (Annecy, Meythet)
  - **EPZR**  (ZAR, Poland)

-If there is no ICAO code identifier for the airport, use the name of the airport in **CamelCase** naming convention, e.g.:
+If there is no ICAO code identifier for the airport, use the name of the airport in the **CamelCase** naming convention, e.g.:

  - **Koenigsdf**  (Gliding Center Königsdorf, Bavaria)
  - **Klippneck**  (Klippeneck, Germany)
  - **BadWrshfn**  (Bad Wörishofen, Germany)

 ### Naming convention for other locations
 For other locations than airports (cities, towns, private houses, etc..) please follow the **CamelCase** naming convention.
-In addition, it's recommended to choose a name corresponding to the closest "known" place (town, institute, mountain, etc.), e.g:
+In addition, it's recommended to choose a name corresponding to the closest "known" place (town, institute, mountain, etc.), e.g.:

  - **Cern**  (European Organization for Nuclear Research, Geneva, Switzerland)
  - **Paris**
  - **Cluses**  (Receiver near Cluses, France)
  - **LeNoiray**
  - **Marmolada**  (Highest mountain of the dolomites, Italy)

 ### Optional postfix
-If there is more than one receiver at a given location, you can use numbers **or** cardinal direction (N,W,S,E).
+If there is more than one receiver at a given location, you can use numbers **or** cardinal direction (N, W, S, E).

  - **HugeTown1**
  - **HugeTown2**
  - **MyTownN**
  - **MyTownS**

 ### Common mistakes
-- A receiver is often located at the airport/airfield, so there is no need to mention this.
+ - A receiver is often located at the airport/airfield, so you don't need to mention this.
 (Bad: HoyaFlpl, EDLGTurm.
 Good: Hoya, EDLG.)
  - Don't use country codes in the name.
 (Bad: DEboetzow.
 Good: Boetzow.)
-- Don't use abbreviations too much, the maximum of 9 characters should be enough in most cases.
+ - Don't use abbreviations too much.
+The maximum of 9 characters should be enough in most cases.
 (Bad: BOZ.
 Better: BergenOZ or BgOpZoom.
 Bad: Strass1.
 Better: Strassham.)
  - Choose a name you can google.
 (Bad: Something cryptic like hgrtl, HGC, KCCM, SFVWUG, flevonet2.)
  - Don't write out cardinal directions.
 (Bad: LSZKWest, UrySud.
 Good: LSZKW, UryS.
 Even better: LSZK, Ury.)

 ### Exceptions for the UK
-In the UK, if a receiver is near to a BGA turn point, it can be named UKXXX where XXX is the BGA turn point, e.g. UKFOX. (**Note:** This does not have a dash in it.)
+In the UK, if a receiver is near a BGA turn point, it can be named UKXXX, where XXX is the BGA turn point, e.g. UKFOX. (**Note:** This does not have a dash.)

 *Adapted from [wiki.glidernet.org](http://wiki.glidernet.org/receiver-naming-convention)*

 ### Set your station name
-Have you found the perfect name for your station now, that follows the naming convention?
-And checked with one of the OGN sites, such as [GliderRadar](https://www.gliderradar.com/) og [GliderTracker](https://glidertracker.de/), that it is not already taken?
+Have you been able to find the perfect name for your station that follows the naming convention?
+And checked with one of the OGN sites, such as [GliderRadar](https://www.gliderradar.com/) or [GliderTracker](https://glidertracker.de/), that it is not already taken?
 Perfect!
 Let's set that name in balena:

 1. Set the receiver name by creating a [configuration variable](#adding-configuration-variables) for the service _ogn_ with the name `OGN_CALLSIGN` and a value corresponding to the receiver name, e.g. `Copenhagen`.